e280/.github/profile/README.md

 we build tools. while we're building, we find new problems, and make new tools.. it's tools all the way down.

-you should join us, unless you're a wannabe. we only accept true builders.
+you should join us, unless you're a wannabe.

 associates
 - https://benevolent.games/